Emperors SaGa: Gameplay

-The game features a combat system utilizing digital playing cards.
-The game itself is free, and players purchase packs of cards for the game with real money.
+The game featured a combat system utilizing digital playing cards.
+The game itself was free, and players purchase packs of cards for the game with real money.
 Those cards represent allies that the player can use to battle enemies.
-The game can be accessed on Japanese smartphones and feature phones by going to a website hosted by GREE.
+The game could be accessed on Japanese smartphones and feature phones by going to a website hosted by GREE.

 Story

 Players run their own kingdom as the emperor, craft a unique history, and save the world from an unprecedented crisis.
-Situations, characters and villains from past SaGa games are present.
+Situations, characters and villains from past SaGa games were present.

 Development

 Takehiro Ando, a Square Enix executive in charge of social games, said that adapting the SaGa series to a mobile social game was difficult, especially since he grew up with the original games and did not want to upset longtime fans with too many changes.

 Pre release

 The trademark for the title Emperor SaGa was registered by Square Enix in September 2010.
 The game itself was announced at the 2011 Tokyo Game Show.
 GREE, the Japanese social platform, merged with OpenFeint in 2012, and Emperors SaGa was listed as a title that would be featured on the service.
 The artwork was designed by Tomomi Kobayashi.
 Square Enix ran a promotion pre-release that if players registered for the game before it came out, they received a rare in-game card, Andromache.
 The title is freemium, downloadable for free but allowing a player to purchase more content with in app purchases.
 The game was produced by GREE, the Japanese gaming social network.